ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/_review.md

 review:
     - questions:
         question: >
-            Which statement will add the runAnimation method to handle the clicked event of the QPushButton
+            Which statement will add the runAnimation method to handle the clicked event of the QPushButton?
         answers:
             - "handle(runAnimationButton, &QPushButton::clicked, view, &XFormView::runAnimation)"
             - "addHandler(runAnimationButton, &QPushButton::clicked, view, &XFormView::runAnimation)"